ALL Metrics

 Despite the abundance of injury data from various leagues and tournaments worldwide, there remains a significant gap in the literature concerning injury patterns specific to the African Cup of Nations (AFCON).
 AFCON is a key competition in both the global and African soccer contexts.
 It features both local and professional players, including those from major European leagues with special infrastructure.
 Additionally, Africa serves as a vital talent pool for soccer players.
 Understanding the epidemiology of injuries within this competition is essential not only for developing localized preventive strategies but also for enhancing player safety and performance across Africa.

-Thus, this study aimed to fill this gap by analyzing the incidence and associated factors of injuries among soccer players during the 2021 AFCON.
-By focusing on this previously unexplored population, this research seeks to provide novel insights into injury trends, contributing to global sports medicine and informing future interventions tailored to African and international contexts.
+Thus, this study aimed to provide an exploratory, descriptive account of observed event-related stoppages during the 2021 AFCON, generating hypotheses that may inform future consensus-based surveillance research.
+By focusing on this previously unexplored population, this research seeks to provide novel insights into observed events trends, contributing to global sports medicine and informing future interventions tailored to African and international contexts.

 Methods